-- 1. Remove the master cylinder from the vice and install on the firewall, secure with factory hardware.
+- 1. Remove the master cylinder from the vice and install on the booster, secure with the provided hardware.
 Be very careful not spill any brake fluid on any painted surfaces as it will damage your paint. - 2.
 Carefully remove the bleeder kit nozzles and install the brake lines in the appropriate ports. - 3.
-Install the brake line with the 1⁄2" fitting to the port for the rear brakes (port furthest from the firewall) - 4.
-Install the 3/8-24 fitting into the port for the front brakes (port closest to the firewall) - 5.
+Install the brake line with the 1⁄2" fitting to the port for the rear brakes (port furthest from the firewall) and connect the other end to the "IN" port of the adjustable proportioning valve. - 4.
+Install the brake line with the (2) 3/8" fittings into the front brake port (port closest to the firewall) and connect the other end to the open port in the factory distribution block. - 5.
 Secure all brake lines and check for leaks.